EnterpriseDB/tpa/docs/INSTALL-docker.md

-# Installing TPAexec from source using Docker on MacOS
+# Running TPAexec in a Docker container

 This document explains how to use a copy of the TPAexec source code repository to create a docker image/container and use tpaexec instead